 image

 Since February 23, 2009, Kalie has been brought in once a month for a “tune-up” laser treatment.
 I listen to her lungs and get a history.

 The coughing ultimately did worsen.
 On May 6, 2009 we tried Albuterol solution via a child’s nebulizer with no improvement.
+Kalie was also given one puff per day from a Flovent inhaler.
+But, again, there was no improvement.
+The Albuterol and Flovent were discontinued.

 The owners continue to bring Kalie in for her monthly laser treatment.
-Kalie’s owner had noticed that for twenty four hours after these tune-up laser treatments, Kalie seems to be much more active than usual.
+Kalie’s owner has noticed that for twenty four hours after these tune-up laser treatments, Kalie seems to be much more active than usual.

+image